b-g/tilehut/tutorial/README.md

 Add a **new project**.
 ![add new project](readme-assets/tilemill_step_01_newProject.png)

-**Set a name** for your project and **untick the "Default data"-checkbox**, because we are creating a map from scratch.
+**Set a name** for your project and **untick the "Default data"-checkbox**, we are going to creating a map from scratch.
+Of course!
 ![set project details](readme-assets/tilemill_step_02_projectDetails.png)

-You should end up with the **following**:
+You should end up with something like the following:
 ![blank project](readme-assets/tilemill_step_03_blankProject.png)

-### Step 3: Import Map Data
+### Step 3: Import Data
-** Note:** [optimizing your shapefiles](https://www.mapbox.com/tilemill/docs/guides/optimizing-shapefiles/) can help performance.

 You can choose from a variety of formats (e.g. GeoJSON, ESRI Shapefile, etc), but in this tutorial we will use an ESRI Shapefile of the world country boundaries.
-A shapefile is a vector file (of points, lines, or polygons) that has attributes and is georeferenced.
+A shapefile is a vector file (of either points, lines, or polygons) that has attributes and is georeferenced.

+** Hint:** [optimizing your shapefiles](https://www.mapbox.com/tilemill/docs/guides/optimizing-shapefiles/) can help increasing the performance or your data in tilemill.

-Open layer menu and **add a new layer**.
+Open the layer menu and **add a new layer**.
 ![add new layer](readme-assets/tilemill_step_04_addLayer.png)

 **Browse Datasource** and select the **"countries.shp"** file from the tutorial folder (or use your own data).
 Then press **"Save & Style"**.
 ![select shapefile (or geojson) as datasource](readme-assets/tilemill_step_05_layerDetails.png)

-You will end up with something like **this**:
+Now you should see the world country boundaries:
 ![preview](readme-assets/tilemill_step_06_basicStyle.png)
-**Note:** The layer-name is already inserted, but you can always check the name in the layer menu at the bottom left.

 ### Step 4: Style your Map
-Mapbox provides a [great tutorial](https://www.mapbox.com/tilemill/docs/crashcourse/styling/) on how to style maps with tilemill, or use **our style** and follow the tutorial:
+Mapbox has a [great tutorial](https://www.mapbox.com/tilemill/docs/crashcourse/styling/) on how to style maps with tilemill.

+We go miniml and set the style for the countries to grey thin lines with a white fill:

     Map {
       background-color: #fff;